TUDelft-MUDE/book/book/multivariate/Correlation_and_Covariance.md

 ## Covariance: definition

 Covariance is a measure of the joint variability of two variables.
-The definition of Covariance is given by
+The definition of Covariance for two random variables $X_1$ and $X_2$ is given by

 $$
 \text{Cov}(X_1, X_2) = \mathbb{E}[(X_{1,i} - \mathbb{E}(X_1))(X_{2,i} - \mathbb{E}(X_2))] = \mathbb{E}(X_1 X_2)-\mathbb{E}(X_1)\mathbb{E}(X_2)